Earth in culture: In fiction

-Images of Earth
+Depiction of Earth

 In the ancient past there were varying levels of belief in a flat Earth, with the Mesopotamian culture portraying the world as a flat disk afloat in an ocean.
 The spherical form of the Earth was suggested by early Greek philosophers; a belief espoused by Pythagoras.
 By the Middle Ages—as evidenced by thinkers such as Thomas Aquinas—European belief in a spherical Earth was widespread.

 Images of Earth from space

 The technological developments of the latter half of the 20th century are widely considered to have altered the public's perception of the Earth.
 Before space flight, the popular image of Earth was of a green world.
 Science fiction artist Frank R. Paul provided perhaps the first image of a cloudless blue planet (with sharply defined land masses) on the back cover of the July 1940 issue of Amazing Stories, a common depiction for several decades thereafter.

 Earth was first photographed from a satellite by Explorer 6 in 1959.
 Yuri Gagarin became the first human to view Earth from space in 1961.
 The crew of the Apollo 8 was the first to view an Earth-rise from lunar orbit in 1968, and astronaut William Anders's photograph of it, Earthrise, became iconic.
 In 1972 the crew of the Apollo 17 produced The Blue Marble, another famous photograph of the planet Earth from cislunar space.
 These became iconic images of the planet as a marble of cloud-swirled blue ocean broken by green-brown continents.
 NASA archivist Mike Gentry has speculated that The Blue Marble is the most widely distributed image in human history.
 Inspired by The Blue Marble poet-diplomat Abhay K has penned an Earth Anthem describing the planet as a "Cosmic Blue Pearl".
 A photo taken of a distant Earth by Voyager 1 in 1990 inspired Carl Sagan to name it and describe the planet as a Pale Blue Dot.
+On Earth Day (22 April) 2023, a collection of images to date of Earth taken from various deep space distances in the Solar System was published.

 Since the 1960s, Earth has also been described as a massive "Spaceship Earth," with a life support system that requires maintenance, or, in the Gaia hypothesis, as having a biosphere that forms one large organism.

 Since 2010 the Cupola of the ISS has allowed for a wealth of intricate images of Earth from orbit.